 The Charlecote Stile – Both old (early 1900s) and present day (2022)

-According to the Hungerford Virual Museum, there are less than 16 still remaining in the country.
+According to the Hungerford Virual Museum, there are less than 16 remaining in the country.
 A photo of the Kenilworth stile (and Cyril) are recorded on their website (in the street furniture/tumble stile section), together with the other remaining stiles from around the country.

 The stile’s age, and condition, has been a topic of conversation for a very long time.
 For example, a report appeared in the Kenilworth Advertiser, on 24th August 1918, stating;